shane-lamb/git-on-with-it/README.md

   - If there is a PR template at `.github/PULL_REQUEST_TEMPLATE.md`, that will be used as a base
   - Then, replacements will be applied as specified in config
   - Then, variable substitution will occur.
 To reference a variable, use the format `${variableName}`
+- If `pullRequest.editInTerminal` is enabled, then the user has the opportunity to edit the title/body of the PR in VIM (or other terminal text editor)

 #### Available variables
 | Field | Description |